Information and Resources for Dining with a Clear Conscience

 Optimal choices for animals and the planet are also optimal for human health.
 As more people are realizing, keeping animals off your plate means keeping animals out of the slaughterhouses and turning your dollars away from the cruelty, confinement, and greenhouse gas-producing system of factory farming.
 Evidence continues to support the UN Food and Agriculture Organization’s findings that animal agribusiness is the leading cause of greenhouse gas emissions.
 Additionally, eating fewer animal products promotes human health.

 Making food choices that are friendly to animals, the planet, and human health is easier today than ever before.
-From the increasing popularity and quantity of farmers’ markets to the convenience of scrumptious vegetarian foods available on restaurant menus and in grocery aisles, many options are allowing for different choices to forge a new concept of and a new relationship with food
+From the increasing popularity and quantity of farmers’ markets to the convenience of scrumptious vegetarian foods available on restaurant menus and in grocery aisles, an increasing number of options allow us to make humane choices.

 Below is a list of resources for ethical, local, and sustainable food sourcing options.

 - LISA’S COUNTER CULTURE: Returning to the roots of nourishing, ethical, sustainable food.
-Lisa’s is a virtual library for local, natural, real, and ethical food sources for the Peninsula.
+Lisa’s website contains a virtual library for local, natural, and ethical food sources for the San Francisco Bay Area Peninsula.

-- REAL FOOD BAY AREA: From farm to table, From farm to table, Real Food is dedicated to providing local, healthy, sustainable, artisan foods delivered directly to your area.
+- REAL FOOD BAY AREA: From farm to table, Real Food is dedicated to providing local, healthy, sustainable, artisan foods delivered directly to your area.